morbus/bento-tales/README.md

 1. Run `composer install` to get all the PHP dependencies.
 2. Copy `.env.example` to `.env`, then edit `.env` with your details.
 3. To register the bot's application commands, run `composer bot:register`.
-4. To start the bot, run `composer bot:start`.
+4. To start the bot, run either `composer bot` or `composer bot:start`.

 ## OAuth2 URL Generator